jamesmacwhite/squidguard-adblock/README.md

 * Cannot detect JavaScript based ads
 * Ad space can often be left behind, where as the browser addon generally is better at removing the entire space

-### Known Issues/Roadmap

-* Adding expression lists to SquidGuard is a manual process currently
-* Potential issues with auto-detecting directory/config paths

-I hope to make improvements to the script in the future

 ### Contributing